I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

-ever been taught to the US military, and it's only taught there to Special
+has ever been taught to the US military, and it's only taught there to

-Forces.
-I want to study Hontai Hakkei Ryu Aikijujutsu, but there's only one
+Special Forces.
+I want to study Hontai Hakkei Ryu Aikijujutsu, but

 This is Hontai Hakkei Ryu Aikijujutsu.
 It is literally the most sublime